 Upon the recommendation of the student's adviser, course instructor, and chair of the department offering the course, a University of Wisconsin-Eau Claire undergraduate student may be allowed to enroll in a limited number of graduate courses, provided he or she has a 3.00 undergraduate GPA and has the approval of the College Dean.
 Qualified students may take up to, but not exceed, a total of nine credits of graduate-level course work, unless enrolled in an approved accelerated graduate plan with a dual bachelor's and master's degree component.
-The graduate credits cannot be used to satisfy requirements for the bachelor's degree, unless enrolled in an approved accelerated graduate plan with a dual bachelor's and master's degree component.
+The graduate credits cannot be used to satisfy requirements for the bachelor's degree, unless enrolled in an approved accelerated graduate credits cannot be used to satisfy requirements for the bachelor's degree, unless enrolled in an approved accelerated graduate plan with a dual bachelor's and master's degree component.
 Application forms for enrollment in graduate courses as an undergraduate may be obtained from Blugold Central.